-During the fiscal year ended November 29, 2003, our board of directors met six times and acted by unanimous written consent ten times.
-During fiscal 2003, each incumbent director attended at least 75% of the total number of meetings held by the board and the committees of the board on which he or she served.
-To the extent reasonably practicable, directors are expected to attend board meetings, meetings of committees on which they serve, and, starting this year, our annual meeting of stockholders.
-Last year, two of the eight individuals then serving as directors attended the annual meeting.
+During the fiscal year ended November 27, 2004, our board of directors met ten times and acted by unanimous written consent three times.
+During fiscal 2004, each incumbent director attended at least 75% of the total number of meetings held by the board and the committees of the board on which he or she served.
+To the extent reasonably practicable, directors are expected to attend board meetings, meetings of committees on which they serve, and our annual meeting of stockholders.
+Last year, five of the nine individuals then serving as directors attended the annual meeting in person or by telephone conference.